How are Nigeria’s trading and political relationships changing?

 What relationship did Nigeria have with Britain?

-During the 1800s Nigeria, along with much of Africa, was part of the British Empire.
+During the 1800s, Nigeria and much of Africa were part of the British Empire.
 Nigeria became independent in 1960.
-By this time the trade relationship had become one where raw materials were exported to Britain and Nigeria imported manufactured goods.
+By this time, the trade relationship had become one where raw materials were exported to Britain, and Nigeria imported manufactured goods.

 How are Nigeria’s trade relationships changing?

-Despite still trading with the UK, Nigeria now conducts most of its trade with the some of the world’s largest economies including the EU, USA and India.
-Since becoming independent oil has become Nigeria’s main natural commodity export.
+Despite still trading with the UK, Nigeria now conducts most of its trade with some of the world’s largest economies, including the EU, USA and India.
+Since becoming independent, oil has become Nigeria’s main natural commodity export.
 However, the country still imports manufactured goods such as chemicals and machinery.

 The destination of these exports is shown below.